paulosjd/snippets-exercises/generators.md

 When a generator function is called, the actual arguments are bound to function-local formal argument names in the usual way, but no code in the body of the function is executed.
 Instead a generator-iterator object is returned; this conforms to the iterator protocol, so in particular can be used in for-loops in a natural way.

 Note that the unqualified name "generator" may be used to refer either to a generator-function or a generator-iterator.
-An iterator is an object with a `__next__` method.
+An iterator is an object with a `__next__` method. **nb** was `next()' previously.

 Each time the `__next__` method of a generator-iterator is invoked, the code in the body of the generator-function is executed until a yield or return statement is encountered, or until the end of the body is reached.

-If a yield statement is encountered, the state of the function is frozen, and the value of *expression_list* is returned to `__next__`'s caller.
+If a yield expression is encountered, the state of the function is frozen, and the value of *expression_list* is returned to `__next__`'s caller.
 By "frozen" we mean that all local state is retained: enough information so that the next time `__next__` is invoked, the function can proceed exactly as if the yield statement were just another external call.

+**PEP342 and PEP380**

+Generators let the execution of code be paused.
+Having a function pause what it is doing whenever it hit a yield expression and then be able to resume later is very useful in terms of using less memory, allowing for the idea of infinite sequences, etc.

+Among other things, PEP 342 introduced the `send()` method on generators.
+Once the ability to send values back into the paused generators were introduced, the concept of coroutines in Python became possible.

+With PEP380, the addition of `yield from` made it easier to refactor generators as well as chain them together.

+***

+**`itertools`**

+It isn't possible to subscript a generator because this requires all the elements of a sequence to be in memory at the same time.
+The itertools module allows you to do this with its `islice` function:

+    >>> nums = [1, 2, 3, 4, 5]
+    >>> my_gen1 = ( x*x for x in nums )  # Doesn't actually do the calculation
+    >>> itertools.islice(my_gen1, 1, 4)  # Selects the middle three items

+The `chain()` function can be called with any number of sequences as arguments.
+It yields all the elements of the first sequence, followed by those of the second, and so on, until the last sequence argument is exhausted:

+    >>> my_gen2 = ( x+2 for x in nums )
+    >>> list(itertools.chain(my_gen1, my_gen2))
+    [1, 4, 9, 16, 25, 3, 4, 5, 6, 7]

+***

 **Yield in context managers**